What Is Personal Injury Protection?

 Personal injury protection, also known as PIP, is the part of your car insurance policy that covers medical expenses and work loss for you and your passengers after a car accident.

-PIP will kick into effect regardless of fault.
+Personal injury protection will kick into effect regardless of fault.
+Because of this, PIP is also known as “no-fault insurance.”

-PIP coverage is often required in “no fault” states because it pays for your injuries first, regardless of which driver is ultimately found to be responsible for the accident.
-In fact, 15 states in America require some level of personal injury protection on all insurance plans.
+PIP coverage is required in “no-fault” states because it pays for your injuries first, regardless of which driver is ultimately responsible for the accident.
+Sixteen states in America require personal injury protection on all insurance plans.
+This includes the 12 no-fault states of Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, and Utah.
+It also includes the states of Delaware, Maine, Maryland, and Oregon.
 In other states, PIP is optional.

 Should You Pay for Personal Injury Protection?